 Because many scholarships also require verification of financial need, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA) on the Web.

 All students interested in obtaining a scholarship must reapply each year, even students who currently have a scholarship.

 If you are awarded and accept a scholarship, it means that you agree to abide by any applicable university, federal, and/or state regulations.
 While scholarship program criteria may vary, the following is generally true for University scholarships excluding some of the Gateway Program Awards.
 To see if your scholarship has different criteria please review your award offer by logging into your online services/portal at myohio.edu and access the accounts tab.
 In the Financial Aid section select the My OHIO Student Center and you will see a link to access your financial aid.

-Excluding Gateway Scholarship recipients, students must be registered for at least 15 credit hours for each semester during the academic year for which you receive a scholarship.
+Excluding Gateway Scholarship and certain OHIO Signature Scholarship recipients, students must be registered for at least 15 credit hours for each semester during the academic year for which you receive a scholarship.
 You must earn at least 30 hours for the year.

 If you are studying abroad, you must meet one of the following criteria to be eligible to use your Ohio University scholarship:

 - register for at least 15 hours at Ohio University, or